-Efforts to substitute alternatives and to improve sorting and segregation of these waste streams will reduce MLLW volumes in the coming years.
+Efforts to substitute hazardous materials with alternatives and to improve sorting and segregation of these waste streams will reduce MLLW volumes in the coming years.
 The Pollution Prevention Program has implemented a number of projects such as lead-free solder, bismuth shielding in RCAs instead of lead, oil-free vacuum pumps in RCAs, reduction of electronics in RCAs, and elimination of nitric acid bioassay wastes.
-During FY12, the Pollution Prevention Program funded projects designed to reduce the generation of MLLW waste.
+During FY13, the Pollution Prevention Program funded projects designed to reduce the generation of MLLW waste.
 These projects are described in Section 2.5.1 of this report.

 One especially promising project involves replacing traditional fluorescent fixtures with LED fixtures in gloveboxes.
 The LED lights do not contain any RCRA-regulated components, so after their useful life, they will not become MLLW as fluorescent lights do.
 The LEDs are much smaller and lighter than fluorescents, and the LEDs last longer, use less electricity, and generate less heat than fluorescents.
-From FY08 through FY12, groups at TA-55 purchased more LED lights for gloveboxes.
-During FY12, LANS disposed of only 24kg of fluorescent bulbs as MLLW.
+From FY08 through FY13, groups at TA-55 purchased more LED lights for gloveboxes.
+During FY13, the Laboratory disposed of only 0.1 m3 of fluorescent bulbs as MLLW.